-At Visit 2 (Randomization Visit; Treatment [Rx] 1), patients will return to the clinic before 10:00 am.
+At Visit 2 (Randomization Visit; Treatment [Rx] 1, Day 1), patients will return to the clinic before 10:00 am.
 Patients who continue to meet entry inclusion/exclusion criteria and remain eligible for participation in the study will be randomized into one of the pre-defined treatment sequences.
-Patients will be randomized into one of 36 sequences.
-Each sequence will include all 6 treatment groups included in this study (placebo, Foradil Aerolizer 12 and 24 $\mu$ g, and FF MDI at the following doses: 7.2 $\mu$ g, 9.6 $\mu$ g and 19.2 $\mu$ g).
+Patients will be randomized into one of 12 sequences.
+Each sequence will include exactly 3 of the 6 treatment groups included in this study (placebo, Atrovent HFA, or study drug at one of the following doses: 4.6 μg, 9 μg, 18 μg and 36 μg/exactuator).
+No sequence will have a GP MDI component in more than 2 treatment periods.
 On every treatment day the patient, clinical site personnel and Pearl Therapeutics will be unaware of the treatment to be assigned that day.
-If on a test day a patient is assigned FF MDI or matched placebo, it will not be possible to differentiate between these two treatments since they will be identical in all aspects.
-Blinding with regard to the active comparator, Foradil Aerolizer, will not be performed in order to avoid 'dummy/dummy' allocations.
+If on a test day a patient is assigned GP MDI or matched placebo, it will not be possible to differentiate between these two treatments since they will be identical in all aspects.
+Blinding with regard to the active comparators will not be performed in order to avoid 'dummy/dummy' allocations.

-Randomization will be centralized, through the use of an Interactive Web Response System (IWRS).
-Each of the 6 treatments will be administered as a single dose with a washout period of between 3 and 10 days between treatments.
+Randomization will be centralized, through the use of an IWRS (Interactive Web Response System).
+GP MDI and its matching placebo will be administered twice daily; Atrovent HFA will be administered four times per day.
+Each of the 3 treatments will be administered for 1 week with a washout period of at least 1 week (up to 3 weeks) in between treatments.

-During Visit 2 (Rx 1), patients will be dispensed study medication and will administer a single dose at the clinic under supervision.
-Patients will be required to remain at the clinic until completion of all protocol-defined assessments (see Table 5).
-Following discharge, patients will undergo a study medication washout period of at least 3 days but no more than 10 days prior to initiating the next treatment in their assigned treatment sequence.
+During Visit 2 (Rx 1, Day 1), patients will be dispensed study medication and will administer their first dose at the clinic under supervision.
+Patients will be required to remain at the clinic until completion of all protocol-defined assessments to the 2-hour post-dose time point (see Table 5).
+Patients will then be discharged from the clinic and will continue to administer study medication for 1 week at home.